FrontRunner: Utah CountyFrontRunners current southern terminus is the Provo Central station. This station is one block from the Amtrak Provo station, which serves the California Zephyr. Heading west from this station, FrontRunner crosses southern Provo before it curves toward the north. From here it heads northwest along the western side of Provo. The railway primarily parallels I-15 along this portion as it moves north towards Orem.

-Continuing northwest, FrontRunner leaves unincorporated Utah County and enters the city of Orem before crossing under West University Parkway (SR-265) immediately west of the I-15/University Parkway interchange.
-It then reaches the next station, Orem, located on the west side of I-15 from most of the Utah Valley University campus.
-In June 2018, UTA, UVU, UDOT, Orem City, and MAG broke-ground on a new 1000-foot pedestrian bridge over Interstate-15.
-This connects UVU's Main Campus to the Orem Station.
+Continuing northwest, the route enters the city of Orem before reaching the Orem Central station, located on the west side of I-15 from Utah Valley University (UVU).
+In June 2018, ground was broken on a new 1000-foot pedestrian bridge over Interstate-15, connects UVU to the Orem Central station.
 From this station FrontRunner maintains its northwestern course, leaving Orem and enters the city of Vineyard.
-Continuing northwest, with Vineyard Road briefly running on the west side of the tracks and the site of the former Geneva Steel on the east, it reaches Vineyard Station.
-The Vineyard Station is located on the west edge of a future UVU Vineyard campus.
+Continuing northwest, with Vineyard Road briefly running on the west side of the tracks and the site of the former Geneva Steel on the east, it reaches Vineyard station.
+The Vineyard station is located on the west edge of a future UVU Vineyard campus.

-From the Vineyard Station, FrontRunner leaves Vineyard, enters the city of Lindon, and briefly passes by the northeast shore of Utah Lake as it continues on its northwest course.
-FrontRunner then leaves Lindon and briefly enters unincorporated Utah County again before entering the city of American Fork.
+From the Vineyard station, FrontRunner leaves Vineyard, passing through the city of Lindon before entering the city of American Fork.
 Maintaining its northwest course along the edge of American Fork's city limits, Frontrunner then enters the city of Lehi.
-It then begins to curve toward a nearly due west course as it re-enters American Fork and parallels I-15 before reaching the next station, American Fork.
+It then begins to curve toward a nearly due west course as it re-enters American Fork and parallels I-15 before reaching the American Fork station.

 Continuing on, FrontRunner enters Lehi just before crossing over Spring Creek and then directly underneath the intersection of Pioneer Crossing (SR-145) and Mill Pond Road (850 East).
 It travels northwest through the middle of Lehi as it approaches Thanksgiving Point.

 With Garden Drive on its immediate west, it reaches the next station, Lehi, in the middle of Thanksgiving Point.
 As passes then through the Jordan Narrows, it briefly parallels the Jordan River on the south, with Camp Williams on the far side of the river further west.
 While passing through the Jordan Narrows, FrontRunner also leaves Lehi and Utah County and enters Salt Lake County.